 - Ask the volunteer to walk from the beginning to the end of the 20 m course you marked, while counting the number of steps they take.
 Write down the number of steps in your data table.

-- Option 2: Use Google's Science Journal app to count the number of steps.
+- Option 2: Use a sensor app to count the number of steps.

-- Have the Google Science Journal app open.
+- Have your sensor app open.
 Make a new recording for each volunteer.

 - Remember to take your measurements with the X accelerometer (in the accelerometer with g function in phyphox).

 - Attach the phone to the ankle of the volunteer as shown in Figure 3.

 - Position the volunteer at the beginning of your 20 m course.

-- Press the record button to start recording and ask the volunteer to walk to the end of the course.
+- Press the play button to start recording and ask the volunteer to walk to the end of the course.

-- Press the record button to stop recording.
+- Press the pause button to stop recording.